Forklift driver Forklift operator, forklift truck driver

 - loading and unloading goods from lorries, ships or aircraft

-You'll need to follow health and safety instructions.
+You'll need to follow personal and protective equipment (PPE) requirements and health and safety regulations.

 You may earn extras like a bonus or shift allowance.